Caillín: St. Caillin's Well

 St. Caillin's holy well is located in Keeraunmore in Ballyconneely.
-It is associated with St. Caillin who was a local saint and, like St. MacDara, has had a long affinity with seafarers.
+It is associated with him as, like St. MacDara, he had a long affinity with seafarers.
 The well has been a popular place of pilgrimage for centuries, and is mentioned in O‟ Flaherty‟s history of 1684.
-Around the well are a number of penitential stations, one of which is known as St. Caillin‟s Bed.
-Also associated with St. Caillin is Chapel Island not far offshore from this well.
+Around the well are a number of penitential stations, one of which is known as St. Caillin's Bed.
+Also associated with St. Caillin is Chapel Island, not far offshore from his well.
 This island contains the ruins of an early Christian chapel.
-The holy well and penitential stations is now only visited on the saint's day, 13 November.
+The holy well and penitential stations are now only visited on the saint's day, 13 November.

 Pedigree

 His pedigree is given as follows: